FalixNodes-Software/KB-articles/content/_posts/falix/account/2025-10-25-cancel-service.md

 7. (Optional) Provide additional feedback in the text box.
 8. Click **Request Cancellation** to submit your request.

+{: .warning}
+> To avoid being charged for the next billing cycle, submit your cancellation request at least 4 days before your renewal date.

 ### After Submitting
 - Your cancellation will be processed instantly
 - You will receive a confirmation email
 - If you selected **Immediate**, your service will be terminated right away
 - If you selected **End of Billing Period**, your service will remain active until the current billing cycle ends

----
+{% endtab %}

+{% endtabs %}

 ## Which Billing System Am I On?
 - If you purchased your service recently through the client area checkout, you are on the **new billing system**.
 Visit [client.falixnodes.net/billing](https://client.falixnodes.net/billing/) to manage it.
 - If you purchased through billing.falixnodes.net or have an older subscription, you are on the **legacy billing system**.
 Visit [billing.falixnodes.net](https://billing.falixnodes.net/) to manage it.

 ## Need Help?
 If you're experiencing issues with your service or have questions before cancelling, please contact our [support team](https://client.falixnodes.net/support/).
-We're here to help resolve any problems you might be facing.